What Happens When You Use Aloe Vera For Your Hair? Experts Weigh In

 How should I use it?

-Jasmine Rillington, hairstylist, cosmetologist, and founder of The Glam Room, recommends using an aloe vera-laced mask a couple of times per week “or as needed” for maximum efficacy.
+Jasmine Rilington, hairstylist, cosmetologist, and founder of The Glam Room, recommends using an aloe vera-laced mask a couple of times per week “or as needed” for maximum efficacy.
 For an easy, at-home solution, she suggests whipping up a mix of aloe vera and coconut oil (which has been proven to reduce hair damage), coating hair with it from roots to ends, and allowing it to sit for up to 10 minutes before rinsing it out with a mild shampoo.
-In addition to making hair feel “softer,” Rillington says including aloe in your mask routine can also help eliminate any dandruff you might be experiencing.
+In addition to making hair feel “softer,” Rilington says including aloe in your mask routine can also help eliminate any dandruff you might be experiencing.

 Remember: Before introducing aloe vera into your beauty regimen or applying it on your scalp, conduct a patch test by applying it on the inside of your elbow and waiting a few minutes to see if your skin reacts to it.
 “Some people can develop a rash or contact dermatitis if they are sensitive to aloe vera,” Dr. Saedi says.